yacoin/yacoin/doc/README_ubuntu.txt

       3 - Type " git tag -l " to see a list of stable branches.

-      4 - Type " git checkout -b tags/stable_0.4.2 " to set your source files to the most recent stable branch.
+      4 - Type " git checkout tags/stable_0.4.2 " to set your source files to the most recent stable branch.

 Section I - Build the miniupnpc library